 About the Author

 Donna Marie Fajardo is the co-founder of VAJobs.ph – a leading marketplace for Filipino Virtual Assistants working remotely, based in the Philippines.
 She is an experienced professional and coaches up and coming VAs.
-Previously, she was a project manager for Redkix (acquired by Facebook) focused on customer support and was a project manager/web producer for Socient – focused on helping non-profits and social enterprise with digital marketing.
+Previously, she was a project manager for Redkix (acquired by Facebook) and was a web producer for Socient – a digital agency for non-profits and social enterprises.